maugavilla/well_hello_stats/tutorials/5_2_basic_plots.md

 # `ggplot2` basics

 We will use the package `ggplot2` for most plots.
-Lets first go over some of the basics.

-`ggplot2` creates packages in layers.
+Lets first go over some of the basics. `ggplot2` creates plots in layers.
 Think about starting with a simple plot.
 Once we have a base, we can add layers on top.
 We will see in our examples how to start from simple plots and then add complexity.

 This makes `ggplot2` able to to manipulate the plot’s features with great flexibility.
 We will start simple, but `ggplot2` can do much more